Difference Between File and Folder

 What is a File?

-Whenever we store any data in our computer system, the operating system supplies an entity called a file.
+Whenever we store data in our computer system, the operating system supplies an entity called a file.
 A file is a collection of associated information or data.

-There are many different types of files as per the data stored in them and these are identified by the extensions they have.
-Some files can have data and information in numeric form, some can have it in binary or alphanumeric form.
+There are many different types of files as per the data stored in them, and these are identified by the extensions they have.
+Some files can have data and information in numeric form; some can have it in binary or alphanumeric form.

-A few types of files include a workbook, word document, scanned photograph, application, or any audio or video stored in a hard drive.
+Some files include a workbook, word document, scanned photograph, application, or any audio or video stored in a hard drive.

 Properties of a File